When the Knockoff Feels Just As Good

 But then the package arrived.

 I pulled the Temu pillow cover out of its plastic wrapping and held it in my hands.
 To my surprise, it didn’t feel like a knockoff.
 The fabric was soft and smooth, the seams were neatly stitched, and the zipper worked without catching.
-When I compared it to the legitimate Redbubble version, the differences were not what I expected.
+When I compared it to the legitimate RedBubble version, the differences were not what I expected.
 The Temu version didn’t just “pass” as a copy—it was, in some ways, actually better.

 The print was sharp, the colors vibrant, and the overall construction felt durable.
 If I didn’t know the backstory—that this design had been stolen from my mom—nothing about the product itself would have revealed it.
 To an ordinary buyer scrolling through listings, the Temu pillow looked like the smarter purchase: lower price, fast shipping, and surprisingly good quality.